Lennart401/LernfabrikProjekt/README.md

 Since both cores on the portenta H7 need to be programmed seperately, each core-specific code is in their respective subprojects `CoreM7` and `CoreM4` with their .ino-files.
 The cores communicate soly via a custom text-based protocol layered on top of the RPC message-based communication mechanism (see [custom RPC protocol](#Internal-RPC-communication-protocol)).

 ### Core M4
-The M4's job is to control the user interface using [Little VGL](https://lvgl.io/), display information received from the M7 core and dispatch input events (e. g. mode change) to the M7 core.
+The M4's job is to control the user interface using [LVGL](https://lvgl.io/), display information received from the M7 core and dispatch input events (e. g. mode change) to the M7 core.

 ### Core M7
 The M7 is responsible for multiple different tasks and is therefore split into multiple units: